-NECA's policy is to support the highest safety and health standards in construction for the benefit of its members, the industry, and the consuming public.
-NECA actively advocates maintaining the safest and most productive workplace possible through compliance with all OSHA and other safety standards directly related to the electrical industry.
-NECA members appreciate the benefits of a workplace free from injuries, the advantage of a productive work force, and the responsibility to provide a safe working environment.
-To that end, NECA concludes that to achieve zero injuries in the workplace, contractors must strive for elimination of the hazards (establishing zero energized work environments) as the first priority and normal and best practice, whenever achievable.
+NECA's policy is to set and support the highest safety and health standards in construction for the benefit of its members, the industry, and the consuming public.
+NECA actively advocates maintaining the safest and most productive workplace possible through compliance with all OSHA and other safety codes and standards related to the electrical industry.
+NECA members appreciate the benefits of a workplace free from recognized hazards and the advantages of a healthy work force.
+To that end, NECA commits to achieving zero harm in the workplace.
+Contractors must strictly adhere to observing the hierarchy of controls, especially the elimination of the hazards including performing all work in a de-energized capacity wherever possible.